Types of Individual Health Insurance Policies: HMOs, PPOs, and FFS

 Many of the plans you'll find offered both on and off your state's individual health insurance exchange will be HMO plans.
 These plans tend to be the least expensive coverage options.

-HMOs require you to give up flexibility in choosing your doctor or medical facility and to stick to the list of providers included in the HMO.
+HMOs require you to give up flexibility in choosing your doctor or medical facility and instead choose from the list of providers included in the HMO.
 In some cases, this list can be quite restrictive.
 You may have to get a referral from your primary care physician in order to see a specialist.

-Plans that are set up as HMOs may have what's called a "closed network," which means the insurer won't pay anything for your care if you see a doctor or other health care provider who's not in the network.
+HMOs may have what's called a "closed network," which means the insurer won't pay anything for your care if you see a doctor or other health care provider who is not in the network.
 Emergency care generally is covered, however, even if it takes place out-of-network.

 You'll also have co-payments, which are your share of a payment to a physician or other providers, and a deductible, which is a set amount you'll have to pay for medical care before your insurer will start paying.